-I am a student at UCF in the Film BFA program screenwriting track.
-I am currently involved with several groups on campus for movie-making and writing, including the Screenwriting Club and Film Club.
-My main focus is my studies, but in any spare time I have, I’m either watching movies or writing.
+I am a recent graduate from the UCF Film BFA program screenwriting track.
+While at UCF, I was involved with several groups on campus for movie-making and writing, including the Screenwriting Club and Film Club.
+My main focus is learning and improving myself and my skills, but in any spare time I have, I’m either watching movies or writing.

 Since arriving at UCF, I have created four short films.
 When I bought my first camera, I decided to shoot my first project, The Songwriter, to get my feet wet making films and practice using that new camera.
 My second project, A Pleasant Walk on a Nice Day, was an idea I had wanted to make for a while, and was my first time directing a set.
 My third project, try to WRITE today!!!, was an opportunity to work on and learn about sound design and foley work.
 My fourth, Day Off, was an exploration of voice and styles that I appreciated in other directors I am influenced by.
 With each project I create, I try to have one main skill I work on and learn through it.